 Insurance companies prepared to settle disputes quickly may offer a check.
 The company should also send an estimate.
 Make sure to get several additional quotes from local auto-shops.
 You may find the insurance company sent less money than the claim payout.
 If so, contact the insurance company armed with the new quotes.
-Sometimes they will meet your quotes, but it’s better to contact a car accident lawyer who knows how to deal with unmet claims.
+Sometimes they will meet your quotes, but it’s better to contact a car accident lawyer in Houston who knows how to deal with unmet claims.

 Even small accidents should be approached very seriously.
 Understanding the process after an auto accident is key to staying in control when so many third parties will be instinctively clutching their wallets.